Xavier0301/db-54/part1/README.md

 * On `party_id` of `Victims`
 * On `id` of `VehicleMake`

-The total cost dropped to 108691.43.
+The total cost dropped to 108691.43, reducing it by 17494926% .
 Most of the decrease came from taking advantages of index when joining.

 The runtime of the query is:
 * Unoptimised: 14s700ms